zainab-ali/scala-effects/README.md

 1. What possible states can a task be in?
 You can consider "queued" and "running" to be states.
 2. What happens if `queueTask` succeeds, but `recordTask` fails?
 3. Can `recordTask` ever succeed if `queueTask` fails?

+# Session 13 - Warm up exercise

+The `messageQueue` project consumes messages (from kafka, for example), processes them and commits the offset.

+Take a look at the `processMessages` function.

+1. Can it ever commit an offset for a task before the task has been processed?
+2. Can it ever process a task more than once?
+Consider the case of application failure and restarts.